zarrinmonirzadeh/diabetes-ai-ml-digital-twin/README.md

 ## ⭐ Final Note

-This work advances the paradigm from predictive AI to **decision-aware AI**, integrating machine learning with causal inference and simulation to enable **intervention-driven analysis and personalized decision support** in healthcare systems.
+This work advances the paradigm from predictive AI to decision-aware AI, transforming machine learning systems from passive forecasting tools into active decision-support frameworks through the integration of causal inference and counterfactual simulation in healthcare.